Travancore Park update

 The new 3 metre wide separate concrete path with a centre line marking will run along the edge of the Moonee Ponds Creek at the top of the embankment, and will separate cyclists from walkers.

-After delay due to the uncertainty of the East West Link project and more recently by the ongoing CityLink Tulla Widening work, we anticipate that works will commence in March/April 2017.
+After delay due to the uncertainty of the East West Link project and more recently by the ongoing CityLink Tulla Widening work, works are set to start in late April 2017.

 We will undertake several other improvements as part of the project: